ntrezowan/the-plain/_posts/2018-08-02-Configure F5 for Splunk.md

     user-log-to emerg
 ```

-Here, `10.10.10.1` is the Splunk server IP and F5 will send logs to 9514/udp and 9515/tcp port of Splunk.
-In filter, we set the severity level from informational to emergency for syslog (/var/logs/ltm).
+Here, `10.10.10.1` is the Splunk server and F5 will send logs to `9514/udp` and `9515/tcp` port of Splunk.
+In filter section, we set the severity level from informational to emergency for syslog (/var/logs/ltm).

 4. Change the date format to iso-date;
 ```